vamping111/terraform-provider-testmark/website/docs/r/default_network_acl.html.markdown

 ### Removing `aws_default_network_acl` From Your Configuration

 Each VPC comes with a default network ACL that cannot be deleted.
 The `aws_default_network_acl` allows you to manage this Network ACL, but Terraform cannot destroy it.
 Removing this resource from your configuration will remove it from your statefile and management, **but will not destroy the Network ACL.** All Subnets associations and ingress or egress rules will be left as they are at the time of removal.
-You can resume managing them via the CROC Cloud Console.
+You can resume managing them via the cloud console.

 ## Argument Reference

 The following arguments are required:

 * `default_network_acl_id` - (Required) Network ACL ID to manage.
-This attribute is exported from `aws_vpc`, or manually found via the CROC Cloud Console.
+  This attribute is exported from `aws_vpc`, or manually found via the cloud console.

 The following arguments are optional: